risavkarna/blog/ckgv40sfr00k1res183hd6g85.md

 ## Digression into Programming

 We have mentioned, albeit not clarified, in previous posts in the MAP series, that propositions and types are isomorphic.
 So in a sneaky typed-programmer way, we can say that this substitution is allowed as long as `+` is a pure operation and, therefore, referentially transparent.
 Purity simply means that for the same two operands, the operator always returns the same value and nothing else - not even any hidden consequence or side-effect.
-Referential transparency for an expression like 30 + 4 means that the expression is replaceable with the value of the expression e.g. 34.
+Referential transparency for an expression like `30 + 4` means that the expression is replaceable with the value of the expression e.g. `34`.
 How are we sure that merely 'purity' preserves this 'replaceability'?

-Well, it is because we are guaranteed that along with the purity, we also have the rule that polynomial rings are closed under both operations i.e. `+` and `·` are always going to produce an integer result in the case of the integer ring, or a real result in case of the more general polynomial ring.
+Well, it is because we are guaranteed that along with the purity, we also have the rule that rings are closed under both operations i.e. `+` and `·` are always going to produce an integer result, in the case of the integer ring, or a real result, in case of the more general polynomial ring.
 So we know that the types of both operands and the results are the same.
-This is already good enough support in our claim for allowing substitution.
+This is already good enough but insufficient support in our claim for allowing substitution.
 The more important question however is how are the semantics of `+` or `·`operation defined?

 ## Let's Play the Peano

 For this, we have to build numbers themselves.
-If we are building up numbers from scratch it is easy to construct them from the Peano axioms (rule-based and inductive) or from Church numerals (function-based and recursive).
+If we are building up numbers from scratch it is easy to construct them from the Peano axioms (rule-based) or from Church numerals (function-based).
 Once you have integers and define how various operations are defined on integers, it is quite easy but not trivial to construct the reals.

 A Peano number is either a `0` or a successor of another Peano number.
 In Haskell, we define Peano number values like this: